subhaazrin/ecoscan/README.md

 ```
 Verify that the installation was successful by running ```expo whoami```.
 You're not logged in yet, so you will see "Not logged in".
 You can create an account by running ```expo register``` if you like, or if you have one already run ```expo login```, but you also don't need an account to get started.

+## 4.Download and Extract Zip.file from submission or [github repository](https://github.com/subhaazrin/ecoscan)

+## 5.Open file in VS Code or any other Editor.
 ```
 git branch -m firebase ecoscan git fetch origin